anoma/nspec/docs/tutorial/engines/index.md

 we cover _absolutely pure_ transition functions,
 which do not require any source of (true) randomness or direct inputs from the phyiscal device the engine instance is running on;
-then, we follow up on how engine-local sources of input or randomness can be used to determine the actions to be taken.
+then, we follow up on
+how engine-local sources of input or randomness can affect the choice of actions to be taken.

 #### Outputs of absolutely pure transition functions